-- A description of all completed management actions undertaken in the previous 12 month period; - Copies of all receipts from third party contractors engaged by WCPL to undertake management actions listed in Appendix G; - Completed monitoring data sheets (including photographs) using the template provided in Appendix J; - A discussion of the changes recorded at monitoring points and quadrats; - A discussion of the condition of conservation values (as described in Sections 4.2.1.1 and 4.2.1.2); - A discussion of effectiveness of any management actions implemented; and - Recommendations and proposed management actions to be performed in following year.
+- A description of all completed management actions undertaken in the previous 12 month period; - Copies of all receipts from third party contractors engaged by WCPL to undertake management actions listed in Appendix G; - Completed monitoring data sheets (including photographs) using the template provided in Appendix I; - A discussion of the changes recorded at monitoring points and quadrats; - A discussion of the condition of conservation values (as described in Sections 4.2.1.1 and 4.2.1.2); - A discussion of effectiveness of any management actions implemented; and - Recommendations and proposed management actions to be performed in following year. - The Monitoring Report must be submitted to OEH (now BCD) within 14 days of it being received.